hongliliu/pwkit/docs/source/foundations/math-libraries.rst

 .. function:: modf(x, out1=None, out2=None)

    Separate numbers into fractional and integral parts.
+If a given input is negative, both the fractional and integral parts are negative.
+Note that both output arrays are returned with floating types, although the second output consists of values rounded to integers.

 .. function:: multiply(x, y, out=None)